aaliyari/DennisLabRotation/labNotebook.md

 output format: enhancer BED + promoter BED + O/E + HiC line
 chr   start   end   chr   start   end   O/E   bin_i   bin_j   no. of contacts
 ```
-- The 6th column in the output file is the observed/expected value for each pair of contacting loci in the Hi-C matrix, which is a measure of the contacts significance.
+- The 6th column in the output file is the observed/expected value for each pair of contacting loci in the Hi-C matrix, which is a measure of the contact's significance.
 Expected values are provided as a seperate file (*.KRexpected) and are available for intrachromosomal contacts only.

+___

 ## Week 2